Top News JPMA Media Forum" Held Action Plan for Combating Drug Resistance (AMR) 2023-2027 - Key Points and Future Responses

-The Global Health Subcommittee of the International Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ) held a media forum on June 28, 2023, at the Belle Salle Tokyo Nihonbashi in Tokyo to promote the development of new antimicrobial agents against drug resistance (Antimicrobial Resistance, AMR) in Japan.
-On June 28, 2023, the Pharmaceutical Manufacturers Association of Japan (PMAJ) Media Forum was held at Bellesalle Tokyo Nihonbashi (Chuo-ku, Tokyo).
+The Global Health Subcommittee of the International Affairs Committee of the JPMA is working to promote the development of new antimicrobial agents against drug resistance (AMR) in Japan, and to promote public understanding of the various issues and measures related to AMR.
+On June 28, 2023, the JPMA Media Forum was held at Bellesalle Tokyo Nihonbashi (Chuo-ku, Tokyo).
 Nineteen media representatives from 15 companies participated in the forum, both on-site and online.

 Introduction